-Furiously, I banged the table.
+Furiously, I banged the desk in front of me.

-I actually banged the table.
+I actually banged the desk.

 I had been invited to a meeting that I thought was a waste of time.
 Reluctantly, I went there, and it turned out as vague and as badly prepared as I had feared.